larryprice/mongoose-simple-random/README.md

 * 0.2.1 README update
 * 0.3.0 API change - flip-flopping on "count", use "limit" to tell findByRandom how many elements to return
 * 0.4.0 Update dependencies and use a new random algorithm
+* 0.4.1 Fix hang on 0 results and clean up callback syntax.